davidhay25/clinFHIR/content/nhip/front.md

 The HPI and NHI serve 2 primary purposes:

 * A **unique identifier** for each individual or entity
 * The **source of truth** for the key information about that entity.
-Note that the HPI itself is not necessarily that actual source of information (eg Practitioners are supplied by a registration authority) but it is the place to go to find the information.
+Note that the HPI and HPI are not necessarily the actual source of information (eg Practitioners are supplied by a registration authority, healthcare workers are supplied by their employing organisation, patient details are supplied by GP practices and hospitals) but it is the place to go to find the information.